 Of course, the calories in the shakes count!
 So pay attention to how the amount of calories in your personal shake.

 This diet is not suitable for everyone (for example, it is not suitable for people with kidney problems, because the diet may contain too much protein).
-Consult your doctor or dietician before starting this (or any) diet, especially if you have
+Consult your doctor or dietician before starting this (or any) diet.

 Examples of other diets that use protein shakes are the Alizonne diet, the Almased diet and the Protislank Protein diet.